ARM-DOE/ADI/README.md

 ADI is used by the 'Atmospheric Radiation Measurement (ARM) Climate Research Facility <http://www.arm.gov>' to process raw data collected from ARM instruments, and to implement scientific algorithms that process one or more of ARM's existing data products to produce new, higher value, data products.

+This package of the code is for users local work station (i.e. not ARM processing systems).
+As such it is updated for major changes in functionality and not for minor incremental improvements.

 Important Links
 ===============